 - Bring waterproof equipment in rainy season, especially if you have expensive cameras and equipment.
 We used our Aqua Quest waterproof backpacks which saved our cameras.

 - A microfiber towel will be super helpful when hiking in the national park since it’s so humid.
-And bring a large insulated water bottle to always have cold water.

 - An insulated water bottle to always have cold water.